VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 detail the proposed directory layout and tools and build targets.
 Initially, the StarlingX flock could be built manually and installed based on this new layout.

+Reorganize the StarlingX Integration and packaging repository: specification to organize the build managment code for multiple operating systems.This specification coudl explain how the patches and spec files coudl be re organized inside the stx-integ repository.

 The next specification would the "Dependency Generator" specification, which would spell out how the dependencies could be generated for multiple packaging